-Cats are what’s known as obligate carnivores.
-This means that they get all the nutrition they need from eating other animals.
+Cats are obligate carnivores and get all the nutrition they need from eating other animals.
 In the wild, you won’t find cats eating fruits or vegetables.
 This might leave you wondering why you don’t see many cat foods listing pork as the main ingredient.
 Is it safe for cats to eat?

 Yes, pork is safe for your cat to eat.
-Feeding a little pork to your feline on occasion isn’t going to cause any health problems.
-But it’s definitely not the best choice and it can cause some problems if you choose this treat too often.
-If you plan to feed this fatty meat treat to your cat, read on to learn about the precautions you need to take and the alternatives that might suit your pet better.
+Feeding a little pork to your feline occasionally won’t cause any health problems.
+However, it’s not the best choice, and it can cause some problems if you feed it too often.
+If you plan to feed pork to your cat, read on to learn about the precautions you need to take and the alternatives that might suit your pet better.

 Precautions to Take When Feeding Pork to Your Cat

 Before you toss that cut of pork over to your cat, there are a few precautions you need to take.
-Skipping these can make that treat a lot less healthy and might even pose some potential health risks for your kitty.
+Without the correct preparation, pork can harm your kitty.

 Remove All Bones

-Dogs may love to chew on a good bone, but for cats, bones only present a choking hazard.
+Dogs may love to chew on a good bone, but for cats, bones are a choking hazard.
 That’s why you’ll need to make sure that you carefully remove all the bones from any cut of pork you give your cat.

 If you’re going to feed your cat any meat, it must be fully cooked before you give it to them.
 This is especially true with pork.
-Pork could potentially be full of parasites that die off during the cooking process.
-If you don’t thoroughly cook the ham, the parasites won’t be killed off and they will infest your cat.
+Pork could be full of parasites or bacteria that die off during cooking.
+If you don’t thoroughly cook the ham, your cat could get sick.

 Feed in Moderation

-Since cats need lots of protein and they eat a diet comprised mainly of meat sources, it seems counterintuitive that you would want to moderate the amount of pork you offer your cat.
+Since cats need lots of protein and they eat a diet comprised mainly of meat sources, it seems counterintuitive that you would limit the amount of pork you offer your cat.
 The same rule doesn’t apply to chicken or turkey, so what’s different about pork?